xlnwel/grl/readme.md

 By default, all the checkpoints and loggings are saved to `./logs/{env}/{algo}/{model_name}/`.

-You can also make some simple changes to `*config.yaml` from command line
+You can also make some simple changes to `*config.yaml` from the command line

 ```
 # change learning rate to 0.0001, `lr` must appear in `*config.yaml`